 Overview

-Bear Creek Campground is located at the base of the western slope of the Madison Range in southwest Montana.
+Bear Creek Campground is a First Come - First Served facility located at the base of the western slope of the Madison Range in southwest Montana.
 It's part of an administrative site that also includes the Bear Creek and Bear Creek Bunkhouse rental cabins and a trailhead for entry to the Lee Metcalf Wilderness Area.
 The small campground features 12 campsites, 6 on each side of the creek.
 The six sites north of the creek include facilities for horses/stock, while those south of the creek are non-horse use only.
 This is the only campground on the west side of the Madison mountain range so it can be expected to be crowded and busy during hunting season.
 There is very little firewood available anywhere near the campground.

 Recreation